Alina-Pishak/project-PowerTeam-back/readme.md

 # Power Pulse backend

 Welcome to the Power Pulse backend, made for the [Power Pulse](https://arch819.github.io/project-PowerTeam-front/welcome) app.
-This server, based on Node.js and the Express framework, incorporates new technologies and modern methods for enhanced productivity.
-Connected to a MongoDB database, it creates a dynamic and secure foundation, ensuring application reliability.
+This server based on Node.js and Express framework, includes new technologies and modern methods for high productivity.
+Connected to a MongoDB database, what makes a dynamic and secure foundation, ensuring application reliability.

 ## Table of Contents